herculesxe5/midimagic/misc/doc/gui.md

 Possible values are: "Note" or "Velocity".
 Only significant when the port receives note messages.
 "Note" will have the port output pitch control voltage, "Velocity" outputs the velocity infomation of received note messages.

+**Clock mode:**
+The different clock modes set the behaviour of the gate/trigger output when receiving Timing Clock and Start/Continue/Stop messages.
+These are most usefull to control sequencers.

+- **Sync**
+Rate adjustable trigger with 5 clock ticks duty cycle synced to the MIDI Timing Clock messages.
+The available clock rates are: 1 trigger per beat/every 96 clocks, 1/2 notes/every 48 clocks, 1/4 notes/every 24 clocks, 1/8 notes/every 12 clocks and 1/16 notes/every 6 clocks.

+- **Gate**
+High if Start or Continue was received, low voltage on receipt of a Stop message.
+Basically signalling if the MIDI Clock is running or not.
+Usefull to start and stop a sequencer via a "run" input.

+- **Start Trigger**
+Sets the output high on receipt of a Start message.
+Can be used to reset a sequencer if a reset input is available.
+The next non-Start message will set the output low again.

+- **Continue Trigger**
+Sets the output high on receipt of a Continue message.
+The next non-Continue message will set the output low again.

+- **Stop Trigger**
+Sets the output high on receipt of a Stop message.
+The next non-Stop message will set the output low again.

 **Clock rate:**
 Only significant when the port receives clock messages.
 Change the rate of clock triggers on the digital output portion in the range of 1/16th note (shortest, i.e. every 6 clock messages) and 1 per beat (currently longest, i.e. every 96 clock messages).